qped-eu/PythonChecker/readme.md

 ### Semantics Checker
 Semantics checker analyzes the meaning of the code.
 For example, two typical semantic errors are the variable is not defined where it is used and two parameters in a function has the same name.

-You can see the list of syntax errors [here](/flake8-semantic-msgs.properties).
+You can see the list of semantic errors [here](/flake8-semantic-msgs.properties).

 Configuration
 ------------